List of Gothic architecture

 This is a list of buildings which are examples of Gothic architecture, either their totality or portions thereof; examples of Gothic Revival architecture have been excluded.
 This list is separated into regions relating to the borders and dominant powers during the period of when these buildings were constructed (as opposed to modern ones), however, these are subdivided into nations according to modern borders.

 Note: Buildings in bold have either been designated as UNESCO World Heritage Sites or are part of one.

 British Isles

 Republic of Ireland

 All of the following existing Gothic buildings are either national monuments or national architectural heritage.

 United Kingdom

 England

 All of the following existing Gothic buildings are either Grade I listed or scheduled monuments.

 Northern Ireland

 All of the following Gothic buildings are Grade A listed, scheduled monuments, or state care monuments.

 Scotland

 All of the following existing Gothic buildings are either Category A listed or scheduled monuments.

 Wales

 All of the following Gothic buildings are Grade I listed or scheduled monuments.

 Crown Dependencies

-Although not part of the UK and only partially part of the British Isles, the Crown Dependancies are under British rule, thus their inclusion here.
+Although not part of the UK and only partially part of the British Isles, the Crown Dependencies are under British rule, thus their inclusion here.

-All of the following existing Gothic buildings are Manx heritage sites, Jersey listed buildings, or Guernsey protected monuments.
+All of the following existing Gothic buildings are Manx heritage sites, Jersey Grade 1 listed buildings, Guernsey protected monuments, or Alderney protected monuments.